The FAFSA Application for 2020-2021

 - If you file the FAFSA earlier, you’ll have an earlier indication of how much your family is expected to contribute, which will help with budgeting for the upcoming school year.
 You can also use the EFC with our Net Price Calculator or Transfer Cost Calculator once completed to estimate your costs.
 You will use prior year tax and income information.

-- This will make the FAFSA easier because you have already completed your taxes, you may be able to automatically import your tax information from the IRS into the FAFSA.
+- This will make the FAFSA easier because you have already completed your taxes, you may be able to automatically import your tax information from the IRS data retrieval tool found in the FAFSA.

 If you plan to attend college from:

 Submit this FAFSA:

 |July 1, 2019-June 30, 2020||2019-2020||October 1, 2019-June 30, 2020||2017|

 |July 1, 2020-June 30, 2021||2020-2021||October 1, 2020-June 30, 2021||2018|

 Step One: Obtain an FSA ID

 First you must obtain an FSA ID, which is an Electronic Signature for both Student and Parent(s) if dependent.